mkfryatt/BinaryECC/README.md

 # BinaryECC
-An Elliptic Curve Cryptography library that uses binary finite fields.
+An Elliptic Curve Cryptography library using binary finite fields.